 A whopping $456.7 million is the 6th biggest worldwide opening in the…yeah…world.

-However, the apparently few doubters (technically known by scientists as...Trolls) will have us inform you of some necessary context.
+However, the apparently few doubters (technically known by scientists as…Trolls) insist that we inform you about some necessary context.
 CM opened in most major international territories (including China) on week one.
 This means there aren’t many markets left where she can potentially open big.
 Japan and Spain seem to be the only ones yet to be reported on Box Office Mojo at time of writing.